ndsurgenor/east-street/README.md

 ### Database Model

 The database model was created on the basis of django-allauth handling the creation of authorised users, while the booking model would be coded by myself.
-The relationship between these two tables is a one-to-many by connection of the user_id and contact_id fields i.e. a single user can create many bookings.
+The relationship between these two tables is a one-to-many by connection of the user_id and contact_id fields i.e. a single user can create many bookings, but each booking can only belong to one user.

 ![Database](static/images/readme/database-diagram.png)